On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: Existence and uniqueness of complete solutions

 Therefore, the lemma is proved. \end{proof}

-Now for any solution $z$ of equation \eqref{eq:RFzu} we have the following. \begin{lemma} Suppose $0< z\leq z^{+}$, then $z$ defines a \emph{complete} rotationally symmetric metric $g:=z^{-1} d\psi^2+\psi^2 g_{\text{sph}}$ on $\RR^{n+1}$. \end{lemma} \begin{proof} By definition $g$ is rotationally symmetric.
-To see $g$ is a complete metric, it suffices to show that any radial geodesic $\eta$ starting from the origin has infinite length in the $s$-coordinate.
+Now for any solution $z$ of equation \eqref{eq:RFzu} we have the following. \begin{lemma} Suppose $0< z\leq z^{+}$.
+If $\lambda\geq 1$, then $z$ determines a \emph{complete} rotationally symmetric metric $g:=z^{-1} d\psi^2+\psi^2 g_{\text{sph}}$ on $\RR^N$. \end{lemma} \begin{proof} By definition $g$ is rotationally symmetric.
+To see that $g$ is a complete metric, it suffices to show that any radial geodesic $\eta$ starting from the origin has infinite length in the $s$-coordinate.
 The length of $\eta$ in $s$-coordinate is a function of $u$ and $\tau$ given by

-Since $z = \psi_s^2 = 2(n-1) u_\sigma^2$, and $0< z \leq z^{+}$ by hypothesis, we have
+Since $z = \psi_s^2 = 2\left(n-1\right) u_\sigma^2$, and $0< z \leq z^{+}$ by hypothesis, we have

 As $u\nearrow 1$,